Complete the form below to download the case study.

 Operating and maintaining transmission systems requires regular intervals of vigilant observation to maintain the safety and reliability of all structures.
 A commonly overlooked concern with steel structures is detecting any below-grade corrosion activity and the rate at which it occurs.
 When active corrosion is present and rapidly occurring, it can put large transmission systems at risk and significantly reduce reliability.

-A utility in east Tennessee initiated a pilot assessment project to determine the below-grade condition of their transmission system, which included more than 40,000 steel structures.
+A utility in the Southeast initiated a pilot assessment project to determine the below-grade condition of their transmission system, which included more than 40,000 steel structures.
 This pilot assessment included the excavation of 240 towers, which revealed evidence of below-grade corrosion far more severe than anticipated.
 It was determined that one-third of the towers displayed heavy corrosion and would require restoration.
 The utility decided that a cyclical, comprehensive inspection program would provide the greatest long-term protection and extend the service life of the assets.
 The cyclical inspection program included a full excavation of each tower’s foundation and the application of protective coatings.

 Fill out the form to download and read the solution.